-- A Unique Child.

-- Positive Relationships.

-- Enabling Environments.

-- Children develop and learn in different ways and at different rates.
+- A Unique Child. - Positive Relationships. - Enabling Environments with teaching and support from adults - The importance of learning and development: Children develop and learn in different ways and at different rates, the framework covers the care and education of all children, including children with disabilities and SEN (special educational needs).

-This policy is based on requirements set out in the statutory framework for the Early Years Foundation Stage (EYFS) that applies from September 2021.
+This policy is based on requirements set out in the statutory framework for the Early Years Foundation Stage (EYFS) that applies from January 2024.